TBooker/TBooker.github.io/CV.md

 Here is a potted CV:

-- BSc Hons (First) - Ecology - University of Stirling
+- BSc Hons (First) Ecology - University of Stirling - 2009-2013
-- MSc (Distinction) - Evolutionary Genetics - University of Edinburgh
+- MSc (Distinction) Evolutionary Genetics - University of Edinburgh - 2013-2014
-- PhD - Evolutionary Genetics - University of Edinburgh - Supervised by Peter Keightley
+- PhD Evolutionary Genetics - University of Edinburgh - Supervised by Peter Keightley and Brian Charlesworth

-You can download my full CV if you want
+You can check out my full CV if you want